plone/plone.app.caching/README.txt

-These operation descriptions are a bit simplified as several of these operations also include tests to downgrade caching depending on various parameter settings, workflow state, and access priviledges.
+These operation descriptions are a bit simplified as several of these operations also include tests to downgrade caching depending on various parameter settings, workflow state, and access privileges.
 For more detail, it's best to review the operation code itself.